This is a series of hikes that makes use of the following trails.

 Start location: Mill Race Park, Water Street North, Cambridge across from Food Basics (43.362220, -80.315530).

-Finish location: Walter Bean parking area at Doon Valley Golf Course, 500 Doon Valley Dr, Kitchener (43.393867,-80.397164).
+Finish location: Walter Bean parking area at Doon Valley Golf Course, 500 Doon Valley Dr, Kitchener (43.393734, -80.397457).
 Using the Grand Trunk Trail you can walk from downtown Galt northward to the Walter Bean Trailhead.
 At approximately 43.376700, -80.340530 you have the option of continuing straight along the Grand Trunk Trail/Walter Bean Trail or veering right (east) for about 70 m and out near the cliff overlooking the river.
-Here you can turn left and follow the rare Riverside Trail for about 2 km until you are back at the rail trail.
+Here you can turn left and follow the rare River Trail (see green track on Google Map below) for about 2 km until you are back at the rail trail.
 This route is shown in the data you can download or in the map above (green line) and is the more scenic route on the "rare" property.
 This scenic route provides some views of outcroppings of the escarpment that is usually buried under glacial deposits (moraines) in the north end of Waterloo Region.
 Once you reach the wide Grand Trunk Trail at about 43.381570, -80.353790 turn right (west).
-You will end up passing through Shingle Bridge (Blair), across a round-about, across Hwy 401 on the pedestrian bridge to the golf course where you left some cars.
+You walk along the paved trail on the edge of Blair Road into the village of Blair (known as Shingle Bride years ago).
+As you enter Blair follow the signs and the trail takes you to Fountain Street and left to and across a round-about.
+Proceed along Morningside Drive, OR the paved path to the left of Morningside Drive (near the Conestoga College, Cambridge Campus), to the end of Morningside Drive and across Hwy 401 on the pedestrian bridge to the golf course where you left some cars.

 Hike 2 of 7 - 8.5 km >> Doon Valley Golf Course to Schneider Park, Freeport